atul0517/CWC2023_Analysis_PowerBI/README.md

 # Technologies Used:

-Power BI: Primary tool for creating visualizations and reports.
+Power BI: Main tool for data visualization and analysis.
-Data Sources: Various data formats such as CSV, Excel, and potential API integrations.
+Data Sources: CSV files, Excel sheets, and potentially APIs for real-time data.
+DAX: Data analysis expressions for advanced calculations and metrics.

 # Usage: